 “Most of us go to our graves with our music still inside us, unplayed.”
 Oliver Wendell Holmes.

-April 2016, I am fast approaching 50 next year and I am more than happy with that.
-I never thought as a 16 year old that I would get here.
-However, I admit upon reading this quote, I really started to wonder …just what is my music?
+I started this blog in April 2016, I was fast approaching 50 and I was more than happy with that.
+I never thought as a 16 year old I would get to that point, I read the above quote around that time and it started me wondering…just what is my music?